jisotalo/reciva-radio-patching/README.md

 ### Updating the Sharpfin to 2.0

+**IMPORTANT NOTE: If you have IPdio mini radio, do not update to v.
+2.0.
+Use older versio instead (see: https://github.com/jisotalo/reciva-radio-patching/issues/2)**

 1. Go `Admin Home -> Install addon` at the web browser

 2. Enter one of the following URL to the text box (if first doesnt work, try to second)